 “If you’re feeling connected to someone you feel secure with and trust, this takes a huge load off your brain.”
 And: “Our most potent and efficient way of regulating emotional distress is to be connected with another person who you trust.” ~ Jon G. Allen, PhD, a psychologist and psychiatrist who has written extensively on the subject of attachment.

-In our society, it’s often thought that children should be confident in settling in to new environments.
+In our society, it’s often thought that children should be confident in settling into new environments.
 Although this is slowly changing as more awareness of attachment science filters through, yet still many early childhood centres (primary school teachers or grandparents) more tend to believe that the parent’s presence is only encouraging the child’s dependence on the parent and inhibiting the child’s development of independence.
-Yet, again going back to what we’ve learned from attachment science, it’s through the meeting of a child’s dependency needs that helps them build the trust and security that leads to a healthier independence in the long run.
+Yet, what we’ve learned from attachment science, it’s through the meeting of a child’s dependency needs that helps them build the trust and security that leads to healthier independence in the long run.

 How to support in a way that feels supportive?